-Parts of the world have experienced and are experiencing energy shortages which may be related to a resurgence in demand due to economic recovery, regulatory restrictions, war, weather events and challenges related to the transition to renewable energy generation.
+Parts of the world have experienced and are experiencing energy shortages which may be related to a resurgence in demand due to economic recovery, regulatory restrictions, war, weather events, an increase in data centers, and challenges related to the transition to renewable energy generation.
 Prices for energy inputs critical to manufacturing, such as natural gas and electricity, rose dramatically in parts of Europe and Asia in the recent past and may continue to increase in these or other markets.
-Russia's invasion of Ukraine has and could continue to disrupt natural gas supplies from Russia to Europe and/or cause elevated prices to rise further.
+The Russia/Ukraine war has and could continue to disrupt natural gas supplies from Russia to Europe and/or cause elevated prices to rise further.
 Prolonged energy disruptions and/or significant energy price increases could have an adverse effect on our operations and profitability.